yuliyagryniv/sml209-18/tenses.md

   <p>NOTE: Verbs that go with <i>être</i> must agree in <b>number</b> and <b>gender</b>.
 This means that if the subject of the sentence is <i>feminine</i>, you must add an extra <b>-e</b>.
 If the subject is <i>plural</i>, you add an extra <b>-s</b>.
 If the subject of the verb is both <i>feminine and plural</i>, add <b>-es</b>.
   </p>

+ <p> Complete the following exercises in order to test your knowledge of the perfect tense.</p>

  <hr>
  <h3>The Imperfect Tense</h3>